forwarder/meteor-wizard/README.md

 ## Dependencies

-* AutoForm versions 3 and 4.
+* AutoForm versions 3 or 4.
 * Iron Router support is optional, works with version 1.
 * amplify (deprecated, will be replaced soon).